DennisMihaltan/Xmas-code-V.7.1/README.md

 # Xmas-code-V.7.1
-A cool Christmas code for your loved ones
+A cool Christmas code for your loved ones, with a final surprise!!!

 **INSTRUCTIONS:**

 (the code is on "Origine.cpp")
+(you can see an output example on "Image.png")

 1. Change the names from "Name1" to "Name11".
 2. Modify the "Messages" for any option